seiffert/ctxaws/README.md

-# ctxaws - Perform AWS requests while respecting contexts
+# ctxaws - Context-Aware AWS SDK Operations

 When using the [`net/context`](https://godoc.org/golang.org/x/net/context) package, one should respect context expiration when performing requests to backing services.
 Typically, a